hschreib/Getting_-_Cleaning_Data_Course_Project/README.md

 # Getting_-_Cleaning_Data_Course_Project
 The project is part of the Coursera Getting & Cleaning Data Course.
-It constists of a R source file processing the different steps in cleaning up the UCI_HAR_Dataset (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) available from .
+It constists of a R source file processing the different steps in cleaning up the UCI_HAR_Dataset (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # The R script
 The script run_analysis.R should be located in the same folder as the unzipped data set, together with the features.txt file.
 The evaluated data comes from the https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
 Note that not all data is processed by the analyis.
 The respective intertial signals are ignored.